NinoslavVasic/Multi-Blockchain-Wallet-in-Python/README.md

 <p>New startup market race - initial requirement </p>

 <p> Main focus of a newly founded company is to build a portfolio management system (PMS) that supports both, traditional assets
 (like gold, silver, stocks, etc) and currently very hot topic - crypto-assets!!!
-But, as there are so many coins out there, so our task to understand how HD wallets work, and to build out a system that can create them.
+But, as there are so many coins out there, our task to understand how HD wallets work, and to build out a system that can create them.

-Race to market should begin !!!
+## Race to the market: Let the games begin !!!

 Unfortunately, there aren't as many tools available in Python for this sort of thing, yet.

 Thankfully, there is a command line tool, `hd-wallet-derive` that supports not only BIP32, BIP39, and BIP44, but also supports non-standard derivation paths for the most popular wallets out there today!

-However, we have to develop and integrate the script at backend with our dearest old friend, Python.
+Indeed, we have to develop and integrate the script `wallet.py` at backend with our dearest old friend, Python.

-Once you've integrated this "universal" wallet, you can begin to manage billions of addresses across 300+ coins, giving you a serious edge against the competition.
+Once we integrate this "universal" wallet, we can use it to manage billions of addresses across 300+ coins, and it will give us serious edge against the competition.

-In this assignment, however, you will only need to get 2 coins working: Ethereum and Bitcoin Testnet.
+In this assignment, we will only need to get 2 coins working: Ethereum and Bitcoin Testnet.
 Ethereum keys are the same format on any network, so the Ethereum keys should work with your custom networks or testnets. </p>

 <p> Dependencies <p>

 - PHP must be installed on your operating system (any version, 5 or 7).
-Don't worry, you will *not* need to know any PHP (just in case if `./derive` is not working in comand line, we will use it as a backup in one coding line).
+Don't worry, you will *not* need to know any PHP (just in case if `./derive` is not working in comand line, which in my experience happened on Windows machine, we will use it as a    backup in one coding line).

-- You will need to clone the [`hd-wallet-derive`](https://github.com/dan-da/hd-wallet-derive) tool.
+- We have to clone the [`hd-wallet-derive`](https://github.com/dan-da/hd-wallet-derive) tool.

 - [`bit`](https://ofek.github.io/bit/) Python Bitcoin library.